 If you or a loved one were injured by the Zostavax vaccine, you may be eligible for a lawsuit against the manufacturer, Merck.
 A lawsuit can help recover damages for medical costs, lost wages, and pain and suffering.

-If you or a loved one suffered serious complications after receiving the shingles vaccine—such as blindness, paralysis, brain damage liver failure, or death—contact us immediately for a free, no-obligation legal review.
+If you or a loved one suffered serious complications after receiving the shingles vaccine—such as shingles, vision problems, neurological disorders, or even death—contact us immediately for a free, no-obligation legal review.
 It costs nothing unless we win a trial award or settlement for you.